-A. Magnet Schools - The parent(s)/legal guardian must secure a student identification number for their child(ren) from the boundary school if not currently registered with Broward County Public Schools to be considered for a Magnet school/program.
-There is no eligibility criteria at the elementary level.
-Students that apply to a Magnet middle or high school (secondary) must meet eligibility criteria.
-At the secondary level, the only eligibility criteria shall be as follows:

-1. For the International Baccalaureate Program, applicants must have Florida Comprehensive Achievement Test Sunshine State Standard (FCAT SSS) scores for reading and mathematics at or above level 4 and have a minimum 3.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics.
-Students who do not have FCAT SSS scores, applicants must have a nationally recognized norm-referenced standardized examination with scores of 90th percentile or above in reading and mathematics and have a minimum 3.0 GPA or better in Language Arts, Science, Social Studies and Mathematics.
+- A. Eligibility The parent(s)/legal guardian must secure a student identification number for their child(ren) from the assigned boundary school if not currently registered with Broward County Public Schools to be considered for a Magnet school/program.
+There is no eligibility criteria at the elementary level or at the "Growing STEM" middle school Magnet programs.
+Students that apply to a Magnet middle or high school (secondary) must meet eligibility criteria at the time of application.
+At the secondary level, the only eligibility criteria shall be as follows: - 1.
+For the International Baccalaureate Program, applicants must have achieved proficiency on the Florida Comprehensive Achievement Test (FCAT 2.0) reading and mathematics (or Algebra End-of-Course test) scores at or above level 4 and have a minimum 3.0 GPA or better in Language Arts, Science, Social Studies, and Mathematics.
+Students who do not have FCAT 2.0 scores, applicants must have a nationally recognized norm-referenced standardized examination with scores of 90th percentile or above in total reading and total mathematics and have